 Bruce J. Thoma, M.D.

-After 32 years of service, Dr. Thoma will be retiring from Lakeshore Bone & Joint Institute at the end of this year.
-For this reason,
+After 32 years of service, Dr. Thoma retired from Lakeshore Bone & Joint Institute in December 2019.

-Throughout his years of practice, Dr. Thoma has relied on the support of the talented and giving doctors and staff at Lakeshore Bone & Joint Institute as well as his wife, three children, and his extended family.
-He enjoys sprint triathlons and ice hockey as well as World War II history.
+Throughout his years of practice, Dr. Thoma relied on the support of the talented and giving doctors and staff at Lakeshore Bone & Joint Institute as well as his wife, three children, and his extended family.